kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 ## Overview:

 For the past three days I was studying Ross' s file.
-I think the whole assignment could be summarizing into  four steps:
+I think the whole assignment could be summarized into four steps:

 1. Organizing the original PDF files (Annecy, Geneva, Torquay documents);